genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ```

 :::warningWarning
-By default, a route that isn't marked public is not.
-However, a non-public route isn't going to block non-authenticated users automatically from viewing them.
-This must be implemented in a `NavigationContributor`; see [example](./docs/api/foundation-login.login.md#example).
+By default, a route that isn't marked public is not public.
+However, a non-public route doesn't automatically block non-authenticated users from viewing it.
+The blocking must be implemented in a `NavigationContributor`; you can see this in this [example](./docs/api/foundation-login.login.md#example).
 :::

 ## Authentication